BijanJohn/austinopenmicpoetry/docs/index.md

 Welcome!
-This site keeps track of the local Open Mic Poetry events in Austin.
+This site keeps track of the local Open Mic Poetry events in Austin and the greater Austin/Texas area.

 ## Poetry Festivals!